Alzheimer’s disease testing

 What are biomarkers?

 Biomarkers are biological changes that can be measured to indicate the presence or absence of a disease or the risk of developing a disease.
-The biomarkers most characteristic to Alzheimer’s are abnormal amyloid beta and tau proteins which accumulate in the brain and are present in the cerebrospinal fluid (CSF).
+The biomarkers most characteristic to Alzheimer’s are abnormal amyloid beta and tau proteins which accumulate in the brain and are present in the cerebrospinal fluid (CSF) and blood.

-Therefore, changes in these proteins can be visualized by imaging the brain with scanning techniques, or can be measured in the CSF1,2 using laboratory tests.
+Therefore, changes in these proteins can be visualized by imaging the brain with scanning techniques, or can be measured in the CSF and blood1,2 using laboratory tests.

 For example, the Elecsys CSF ratio assays are FDA cleared laboratory tests designed to detect the level of amyloid-beta protein (1-42) (Abeta42), phosphorylated tau protein 181 (pTau181) and total Tau protein (tTau).
 The results of these tests are intended to be interpreted by the physicians along with other clinical diagnostic evaluations to support AD diagnosis.4